 - For a specific reference, subsequent revisions do not apply.

 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

+[x] 3GPP TR 38.843; Study on Artificial Intelligence (AI)/Machine Learning (ML) for NR air interface.

 Next change

-5.4.2 Managing ML Model Transfer in RAN
+5.4.2 Managing Model transfer/delivery

 5.1.2.1 Description

-ML Model Transfer Use Case in TR 38.843
+The ML model transfer/delivery (clause 7.2.1.4) in TR 38.843 [x] addresses number of potential solutions for model delivery/transfer to the UE, including the following solution:

+“Solution 4b: OAM can transfer/deliver AI/ML model(s) to UE.”

-refers to the delivery of an AI/ML model over the air interface.
-ML Model Delivery refers to delivery of an AI/ML model from one entity to another entity.
-Interaction over air interface in not the scope of SA5 and what is called delivery in RAN corresponds to ML Model Loading in SA5.
+According to RAN, AI/ML model transfer refers to the delivery of an AI/ML model over the air interface while AI/ML model delivery refers to delivery of an AI/ML model from one entity to another.

+Note: the specific details of the solution 4b identified by RAN as documented in TR 38.843 [x] as one of the potential solutions for model delivery to UE is yet to be investigated by SA5.

 5.4.2.2 Use cases

-5.4.2.2.1 Map ML Model Delivery in RAN to ML Model Loading in SA5
+5.4.2.2.1 Relation of ML model delivery in RAN to ML model loading in SA5

-The solution 4b in TR 38.843 states that OAM can transfer/deliver AI/ML model(s) to UE.
-The exsting solution for ML Model Loading service in TS 28.105 [2] can be used by RAN to load the model to gNB(s).
+“AI/ML model delivery” corresponds to the “OAM→RAN→UE scenario” in TR 38.843.
+As the interaction over air interface between gNB and UE is outside the scope of SA5, what is referred to as “delivery” in RAN corresponds to ML Model Loading in SA5 for which the existing solutions for ML model loading in TS 28.105 could be reused for the model transfer process between OAM and the gNB.

 5.4.2.3 Potential Requirements

-REQ-Loading_MGT-01: The 3GPP Management System should have a capability to support ML Model Loading.

-Further clarifications into should be further discussed and decided during the normative phase.
+The requirements documented in TS 28.105 [2], clause 6.4.1.3 are applicable for AI/ML model delivery to gNB.
+Further clarifications into clause 6.4.1.3 should be further discussed and decided during the normative phase.

 Start of Second change

 6 Conclusions and recommendations